- 100% secure payment

 Neighbourhood café in a newspaper "Readers' Choice Best Brunch" poll

-A neighbourhood café entered the "Best Brunch" category of a regional newspaper's Readers' Choice awards.
-The ballot is a custom WordPress voting plugin with hCaptcha and IP-only de-duplication, no daily cap.
-We fingerprint the form, confirm hCaptcha is solvable at base price, quote $32.99 for 500 votes paced over 24 hours from residential IPs inside the paper's circulation area, and deliver even- paced with weekend-morning weighting to match how brunch diners actually vote.
+A neighbourhood café entered the "Best Brunch" category of a regional newspaper's Readers' Choice dining awards.
+The ballot uses a custom WordPress voting plugin with hCaptcha and IP-only de-duplication, no daily cap.
+After fingerprinting, we confirm hCaptcha is solvable at base price and quote for 500 votes paced over 24 hours from residential IPs inside the newspaper's print footprint.
+Delivery is weighted toward Saturday-morning windows when brunch-focused readers are most active online.

 For: Cafés, brunch spots, local-newspaper advertisers